 It is non-trivial to process unstructured data though.
-We used to suffer enough in devising our own deep learning models, putting the models in production, running the day-to-day operation, and endlessly building the peripheral MLOps tools to keep the production AI performance consistent.
+We used to suffer enough in connecting datas from different sources, devising our own deep learning models, putting the models in production, running the day-to-day operation, and endlessly building the peripheral MLOps tools to keep the production data pipeline resilient and AI performance consistent.
 All these happened in-house and were non-scalable.

-There must be a better way, and Versatile Data Pipeline (VDP) is the answer.
+There must be a better way, and Instill Core is the answer.

 To prevail AI and to make it accessible to everyone, the point is not merely the algorithms (i.e., the AI models) but the infrastructure tooling to connect the value of the algorithms end-to-end with the modern data stack.

 You can find a more detailed narrative in our blog article Why Instill AI exists and Missing piece in modern data stack: unstructured data ETL.